Lodging An Application

 - advertising signage; or

 The approval process involves separate assessments against various criteria.
 The first is against planning policies covering the area in question and is known as the Development Plan Consent (Planning).
-The second is against technical standards set out in the Building Code and/or the SA Housing Code and is known as the Building Rules Consent (Building).
+The second is against technical standards set out in the Building Code and various Australian Standards and is known as the Building Rules Consent (Building).
 These two consents make up the Development Approval you need to proceed with your development.

 It is important to understand that you cannot start work on any development until the relevant authority issues this approval notice.
 Otherwise you can be liable for heavy penalties including exemplary damages and/or a daily fine for each day the offence continues.